brawlmodlol/Signed-IPA/README.md

 2. Brawl Stars China: (NA Currently)
 (Note If you don't want to change your region in App Store to china use this IPA)

-Certificate Used: iPhone Distribution: ANDHRA PRADESH CENTRE FOR FINANCIAL SYSTEMS AND SERVICES
+First Certificate Used: iPhone Distribution: ANDHRA PRADESH CENTRE FOR FINANCIAL SYSTEMS AND SERVICES
 --------------------